flashoverm/Guardian/README.md

 Refactoring:

 - report date format from config, not hard coded
-- rename files and functions in camel case?
+- rename files and functions: xy_z.php and function xy_z()
 - consistent usage of " and '
-- move javascript in own js-file
+- move javascript in own js-file -> create cacheable minjs
- - Get Street from hydrant table (SELECT DISTINCT street FROM hydrant)

 Done:
+- Rebrush: Tables with Bootstrap Table

 - Fix: On SQL-Update: Check if condition is fullfilled (subscribe)
 - Fix: Engine-Manager can edit etc. an event
 - Added Test-Warning-Text

 - E-Mail reminder to assigned engine of the event, not creator
 - Admin can block user for event participation